PostHog/posthog.com/contents/tutorials/bootstrap-feature-flags-react.md

 To bootstrap on the frontend (our React app), we get the feature flag data on the backend, and pass it to the frontend before the frontend loads.
 This means we server-side rendering our React app.
 To do this, we set up:

-1. the bundler and build the React app.
+1. The bundler and build the React app.
-2. an Express server to get feature flag data from PostHog and serve the React app.
+2. An Express server to get feature flag data from PostHog and serve the React app.

 To start, install the package to compile, transform assets, and hot reload the server on file change.